withlet11/flutter-plugins/README.md

+# Withlet11 Flutter plugins

+This project is forked from [cph-cachet/flutter-plugins](https://github.com/cph-cachet/flutter-plugins). 'light' plugin for Android only is being maintained to solve future issues.

+The following is README of the original project

+---

 # CACHET Flutter plugins

 This repo contains the source code for Flutter first-party plugins developed by developers at the [Copenhagen Center for Health Technology (CACHET)](http://www.cachet.dk/) at The Technical University of Denmark.